psathyrella/partis/manual.md

 The resulting per-sample germline sets are written as three fasta files and a meta-info csv to `<--parameter-dir>/hmm/germline-sets`.

 By default, this only looks for alleles that are separated by point mutations from existing genes.
-This is appropriate for humans, and probably for mice as well, since the known germline sets are fairly complete.
+This is appropriate for humans, and probably for mice and macaque as well, since the known germline sets are fairly complete.
 For species for which the known germline sets are much less complete (e.g. macaque), it is better to set `--allele-cluster`, so that it also looks for alleles that are separated by indels from existing genes.

 At the moment we only do clever germline inference things for V, and not for D and J.